-Strategic planning in healthcare is similar to strategic planning in for-profit businesses.
+Strategic planning in the healthcare industry is just as important as in any other kind of professional organization.
 Your organization gathers information related to internal and external factors, determines the right objectives and goals, and implements a strategy to achieve them.
 To start on the right foot, we wanted to provide a closer look at how to analyze internal factors in a healthcare organization, specifically strengths and weaknesses and they can help you address improvement in one of the five areas of critical success in healthcare.

 What Are the Critical Success Factors in Healthcare?